softwaresaved/UK-carpentry-workshops-extractor/README.md

 ## Carpentry workshops and instructors analyser scripts

-The project contains 2 python scripts - `analyse_workshops.py` and `analyse_instructors.py` - to analyse the data resulting from the extraction phase. to map the data from the extraction phase.
+The project contains 2 additional python scripts - `analyse_workshops.py` and `analyse_instructors.py` - to analyse the data resulting from the extraction phase.

-Analyser scripts create resulting Excel spreadsheets with various summary tables and graphs and saves them in `data/analyses` folders off the project root.
+The analyser scripts create a resulting Excel spreadsheets with various summary tables and graphs and saves them in `data/analyses` folders off the project root.

 ### Command line options
 There are several command line options available for analyser scripts, depending on if they are dealing with workshops or instructors.
 See below for details.